ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke and operate distributed heterogeneous applications as easily as making a local function call.
+This package provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke and operate distributed heterogeneous applications as easily as making a local function call.
 The gRPC protocol is layered over HTTP/2 and It uses Protocol Buffers for marshaling/unmarshaling messages.
 This makes gRPC, highly efficient on wire and a simple service definition framework.

 When you develop a gRPC application the first thing you do is define a service definition using Protocol Buffers.